nventive/HttpClientUtilities/README.md

     .AddHttpTracing<MyNamedClient>(); // Attaches a named tracing handler.
 ```

-The tracing handler (`AddHttpTracing`) should probably the last handler in the
+The tracing handler (`AddHttpTracing`) should probably be the last handler in the
 chain in order to capture all modifications done by other handlers if they exist.

 The logger category [follows the conventions defined by the `IHttpClientFactory`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-2.2#logging)